nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

     nosana-node --help
 ```

 We expose the host network to the container so that it can reach the Podman HTTP endpoint.
-We also pass the Node's key pair to the container.
+We also pass the node's key pair to the container.

 ## Running the Node